alexandergx/react-native-background-upload-client/README.md

 # react-native-background-upload-client
-Handle multipart file uploads to your Graphql server from your React Native app with Apollo.
+Handle multipart file uploads to your GraphQL server from your React Native app with Apollo.

 Currently only supports iOS.